Case Details

 What Were the Facts of This Case?

-Phua graduated from the Singapore Management University Yong Pung How School of Law in December 2021 and completed her practice training with Withers Khattarwong LLP between January 2022 and July 2022.
-In August 2022, she commenced “Part B” of the bar admission course with the Singapore Institute of Legal Education while working concurrently as a paralegal at Withers.
-These steps culminated in her application to be admitted as an A&S of the Supreme Court on 18 January 2023 (the “Admission Application”).
+Ms Jill Phua graduated from the Singapore Management University Yong Pung How School of Law in December 2021.
+She completed her practice training with the law firm Withers Khattarwong LLP between January 2022 and July 2022.
+In August 2022, she commenced the "Part B" of the bar admission course with the Singapore Institute of Legal Education while working as a paralegal at Withers.

 What Were the Key Legal Issues?